 \section{Introduction}

 Predictive modeling is ubiquitous in real-world decision-making.
-For instance, in many applications, the objective function coefficients of the optimization problem, such as travel time in a routing problem, customer demand in a delivery problem, and assets return in portfolio optimization, are unknown at the time of decision-making.
-In this work, we are interested in the commonly used paradigm of prediction followed by optimization in the context of linear programs or integer linear programs, two widely applicable modeling frameworks.
-Here, it is assumed that a set of features describe an instance of the optimization problem.
+For instance, in many applications, the objective function coefficients, such as travel time in a routing problem, electricity price in a power system, and asset return in portfolio optimization, are unknown at the time of decision-making.
+In this work, we focus on the commonly used paradigm of prediction followed by optimization in the context of linear programs or integer linear programs.
+In this paradigm, it is assumed that a set of features describes an instance of the optimization problem.
 A regression model maps the features to the (unknown) objective function coefficients.
-A deterministic optimization problem is then solved to obtain a solution.
-Due to its wide applicability and simplicity compared to other frameworks for optimization under uncertain parameters, the predict-then-optimize paradigm has received increasing attention in recent years.
+Then, a deterministic optimization problem is solved to obtain a solution.
+Due to its wide applicability and simplicity compared to other frameworks for optimization under uncertain parameters, the predict-then-optimize paradigm has garnered increasing attention in recent years.

-One natural idea is to proceed in two stages, first training an accurate predictive model, then solving the downstream optimization problem using predicted coefficients.
-However, prediction errors such as mean squared error cannot measure the quality of decisions appropriately.
-While a perfect prediction would always yield an optimal decision, learning a prediction model without errors is impracticable. \citet{bengio1997using,ford2015beware}, and~\citet{elmachtoub2021smart} reported that training a predictive model based on prediction error leads to worse decisions than directly considering decision error.
-Thus, the state-of-art alternative is to integrate optimization into prediction, taking into account the impact on the decision -- the so-called end-to-end learning framework.
+One natural approach is to proceed in two stages, first training an accurate predictive model and then solving the downstream optimization problem using predicted coefficients.
+The advantage of the two-stage approach is the direct utilization of existing machine learning methods and optimization solvers.
+However, prediction errors, such as mean squared error, cannot adequately measure the quality of decisions.
+While a perfect prediction would always yield an optimal decision, learning a prediction model without errors is impractical. \citet{bengio1997using,ford2015beware}, and~\citet{elmachtoub2021smart} reported that training a predictive model based on prediction error leads to worse decisions compared to directly considering the decision error.
+Consequently, the state-of-the-art alternative is to integrate optimization into prediction, taking into account its impact on the decision, the so-called end-to-end learning framework.